Omid-Ettehadi/ExplorationsProject/README.md

 share your designs while focusing on giving the full experience to the viewers.

+Status:
+Currently The welcome page includes a slideshow with links that can guide you to the login and sign up pages.

 Uses:
 	- p5js

 Contributers:
 	- Omid Ettehadi

+Refrences:

 If you have any questions regarding the project, feel free to email me: me@omidettehadi.com